espinoco/espinoco.github.io/src/Git quick reference.md

         ```
         git za [<index>]
         ```
     - Applies a stash to the working tree without preserving the index.
-When `git za` failed because of conflicts, use this instead.
+When `git za` fails because of conflicts, use this instead.
 It takes an optional stash index `<index>` to apply, otherwise, defaults to the last created stash.
         ```
         git zw [<index>]
         ```